 Recovery from both addiction and eating disorders will inevitably come with a fair share of emotions.
 For someone who is used to dealing with emotions in a negative way, it can be hard to navigate healthy ways of dealing with emotions at first.
-And, communicating about these issues throughout group or individualized therapy sessions may not be the favored method of expression for some.
-So, different methods can be utilized to both express and release these emotions in a positive, healthy way.
+Communicating about these issues throughout group or individualized therapy sessions may not be the favored method of expression for some.
+Different methods can be utilized to both express and release these emotions in a positive, healthy way.
 There are a number of different supportive therapies an individual can utilize throughout treatment, but one creative way is art therapy.

-Undoubtedly, art therapy’s best benefit is its ability to help people express and communicate in a way which traditional therapy may not allow.
+Undoubtedly, art therapy’s best benefit is its ability to help people express and communicate in a way that traditional therapy may not allow.
 Many who have developed self-harming behaviors such as eating disorders or substance abuse have done so as a result of traumatic experiences.
-Self-medicating with substances or even trying to gain control by utilizing unhealthy eating patterns can both be ways for individuals who have dealt with trauma to handle emotions which stem from it.
+Self-medicating with substances or even trying to gain control by utilizing unhealthy eating patterns can both be ways for individuals who have dealt with trauma to handle emotions that stem from it.
 So, when these individuals can no longer practice these self-harming behaviors as a way to deal with trauma, art therapy can be used as an alternative.
 Unlike traditional therapies, art therapy benefits people in that it doesn’t require an individual to directly confront their traumatic experiences.
 Instead, a person can express feelings resulting from trauma in a creative way.
 This allows individuals to cope with their trauma in a way they can control.

 Here at The Willow Place for Women, we provide participants with art therapy sessions access to a number of 2 and 3-dimensional supplies.
 While each session may have a different intent, participants have the opportunity to utilize a number of mediums.
 Some specific mediums used in art therapy sessions may include:

 All in all, using art therapy throughout treatment can help individuals deal with unhealthy emotions.
-Since it’s important to develop ways to deal with emotions which may lead to relapse once treatment concludes, it’s also important to establish healthy ways of reducing the chance of relapse.
+Since it’s important to develop ways to deal with emotions that may lead to relapse once treatment concludes, it’s also important to establish healthy ways of reducing the chance of relapse.
 Art therapy benefits people by becoming an outlet for them.

 If you’re ready to see who you can be without your addiction or eating disorder, we’re here to help support, encourage, and motivate your journey!
 Plus, provide you with the opportunities you need to discover your new life, like incorporating art therapy!
 Contact us today to find out more about our women’s daytime treatment or sober living program!